 Hers’s how easy it is!

 Cashew butter – I so love the slight sweetness of cashew butter which makes it such a great base for a dressing with salty additions.
-Cashew butter can be pretty pricey.
-For a more affordable option, use peanut butter,
+Many similar recipes call for soaking cashews for hours.
+Using cashew butter makes this recipe much faster and easier but it can be pretty pricey.
+For a more affordable option, use peanut butter.
+If you are nut-free sesame tahini is an excellent substitute.

 Coconut Aminos – is similar to soy sauce in that it is fermented but from coconut instead of soy.
 I find soy sauce to be way too overpowering and salty.
 Coconut aminos are much milder and less salty but still add that tangy fermented flavor.